Sidersaura: Classification

 Lerzo et al. (2024) recovered Sidersaura as a rebbachisaurid member of the sauropod clade Diplodocoidea, as the sister taxon to Itapeuasaurus in a clade also containing Zapalasaurus.
 This group is not particularly closely related to Limaysaurus and Cathartesaura (sometimes recovered in a clade called Limaysaurinae), the two other rebbachisaurids named from the Huincul Formation.
 Sidersaura was one of the last rebbachisaurids known before the clade went extinct at the end of the Turonian age.
 The results of the phylogenetic analyses of Lerzo et al. are shown in the cladogram below:

 Later in 2024, Lerzo et al. described Campananeyen, a rebbachisaurid from the Candeleros Formation.
 They recovered it as the sister taxon to Sidersaura, with similar phylogenetic relationships to the original Sidersaura description, albeit with Itapeuasaurus as a later diverging taxon.

+Palaeobiology

+The neurocranial anatomy of Sidersaura indicates that its hearing capabilities were convergent with those of small theropods, possibly suggesting adaptations for protecting juveniles from predation by small theropods.
+It has also been proposed that Sidersaura communicated via beak-clapping.